 There are many things to consider when buying and selling firearms and related items online, and the myriad of ever-changing gun control laws that vary across states and municipalities further complicate things.
 If you live in an area where the law allows, the Internet makes it possible to more easily find just the thing you want.
 Likewise, sellers can use the Internet to give their items nationwide market exposure and increased odds of selling at a desirable price to both buyer and seller.

 You can also find equipment exchanges or buy/sell/trade forums on a few firearm forums.
 AR15.com has an Equipment Exchange which is always active and is broken down by categories.
-USA Carry also has a Buy/Sell/Trade forum where you can post your items for sale to the other members of the site.
 You can find these types of sections on other firearm related sites and forums.
 Just be sure that when your items sells you go back to each place you listed it to update it’s status to Sold.

 Be sure to read the previous article, “How to Find and Buy Firearms, Ammunition and Related Items Online“.